awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 ## Sending a message to a topic \(AWS SDKs\)<a name="sms_publish-to-topic_sdk"></a>

-To send an SMS message to a topic using one of AWS SDKs, use the actions in that SDK that correspond to the following requests in the Amazon SNS API:
+To send an SMS message to a topic using one of AWS SDKs, use the actions in that SDK that correspond to the following requests in the Amazon SNS API\.

+**Note**
+Remember to configure your AWS credentials before using the SDK\.
+For more information, see [AWS SDK for \.NET Developer Guide](https://alpha-docs-aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) or [AWS SDK for Java V2 Developer Guide]( https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html)

 `CreateTopic`
 Creates a topic to which you can subscribe phone numbers and then publish messages to all of those phone numbers at once by publishing to the topic\.